 Subsequent studies have adjusted this exponent.

-I believe stars are generally thought to slow their rotation quickly for a while, because few stars are seen with rotations above a certain range.
+I believe stars are generally thought to slow their rotation quickly for a while (or during star formation), because few stars are seen with rotations above a certain range.
 After that, statistics suggest they slow their rotation slowly over a quite long time, and the slowing rates of many stars (in combination with the mass) can be correlated with other indications of stars' ages.
 The resulting correlation can be applied to other stars, e.g., more distant or lacking other clues to their age.
-The derived age has a considerable Error Bar but offers information when no other means is available.
+The derived age has a considerable error bar but offers information when no other means is available.